School of Agronomy and Landscape Management

 Action-Based Learning

-Within the Master's Program in Agricultural Sciences, substantial time is dedicated to laboratory studies, emphasizing action-oriented learning (learning by doing).
+Within the Master's Program in Agronomy, substantial time is dedicated to laboratory studies, emphasizing action-oriented learning (learning by doing).
 Each student has an individual workstation in state-of-the-art laboratories to conduct experiments, tests, and analysis independently.
 Laboratory sessions are held in small groups, which positively impacts student learning outcomes.

 Curriculum

-The Master's Program in Agricultural Sciences consists of 120 credits, divided into the following modules:
+The Master's Program in Agronomy consists of 120 credits, divided into the following modules:

-• General Module of Agricultural Sciences - This module includes essential subjects required for all three master's specialties (Agronomy, Forestry, Food Technology), such as Research Methodology, Data Analysis and others.
+- General Module - This module includes essential subjects required for all master's students such as Research Methodology, Data Analysis and others.

-• Specialty Education - this module includes the fundamental theoretical and practical courses required for the chosen specialty (Agronomy, Forestry, or Food Technology).
+- Specialty Education - this module includes the fundamental theoretical and practical courses required for the study of agronomy.

 In addition to these modules, the program includes the preparation and defense of a master’s thesis.